lodash/lodash/doc/README.md

 3. `[thisArg]` *(Mixed)*: The `this` binding for the callback.

 #### Returns
-*(Array)*: Returns a new array of values that passed callback check.
+*(Array)*: Returns a new array of elements that passed callback check.

 #### Example
 ~~~ js